 Admin users can use Classlist's paid event feature to collect money for community events; just click the 'Add Ticket' button when you create the event.
 You can add free tickets if you just need to limit numbers to an event, or use a PayPal account to enable parent members to buy tickets online, directly from your Classlist site.
 You can have more than one kind of ticket, at different prices (eg adult tickets and child tickets).
+There is also an option to add a question for guests to respond to when they register for/buy tickets.
 See here for more ticketing guidance.

 Event organisers can keep track of their attendees, who has bought tickets and how many tickets have been purchased altogether via the 'Manage' button on the event editing page.

 Classlist does not charge any fees, but PayPal does charge small commission and transaction fees.
 To reduce the fees we recommend your Parents' or Friends' Association sets up a charity account with PayPal.
 To confirm registered charity status you will need proof of identity for the account holder and documents for the charity eg. from Companies House or the Charity Commission.

 Here is a link for advice on this from PayPal https://www.paypal.com/uk/charities/